Python4k/Python4k/README.md

 I'm software engineer with 2+ years non-commerce experience.
 I specialize in Backend development, but I'm also interested in developing software for microcontrollers.

-Developer and founder of the SOM project (information about it will be available soon)

 Random fact about me: I love rice :)